govuk-one-login/service-header/docs/prototype-kit-installation.md

 To overwrite the destination for the sign out link in the header, use <code>&lbrace;&percnt; set signOutLink = "https://example.service.gov.uk/sign-out" &percnt;&rbrace;</code>.
 The link goes to "https://home.account.gov.uk/sign-out" by default.

+To enable the rebranded version of the header, with a blue background and an updated logo, use <code>&lbrace;&percnt; set govukRebrand = true &percnt;&rbrace;</code>.

 Add the `set` statements listed above after the `extends` line at the top of the file.

 ## Use the header component in an existing page or template